Key Highlights

 How mortgage brokers are paid and why it costs you nothing

-Commission flows from lender to broker · borrower pays $0 in broker fees
+Commission flows from lender to broker · lender pays the broker's commission

-Lender (bank or specialist lender) Mortgage broker (Stanford Financial) You (the borrower) $0 broker fee Upfront ~0.65% Trail ~0.15%/yr Full service — FREE No fee to borrower Upfront commission ~0.65% of loan amount Paid by lender at settlement $700k loan → ~$4,550 to broker Trail commission ~0.15% p.a. ongoing Paid by lender while loan active Incentive to keep your rate competitive Your cost $0 Brokers are prohibited from charging borrower fees by law
+Lender (bank or specialist lender) Mortgage broker (Stanford Financial) You (the borrower) Lender-paid commission Upfront ~0.65% Trail ~0.15%/yr Full service Upfront commission ~0.65% of loan amount Paid by lender at settlement $700k loan → ~$4,550 to broker Trail commission ~0.15% p.a. ongoing Paid by lender while loan active Incentive to keep your rate competitive Your cost Disclosed Upfront Any borrower fee must be disclosed to you before you proceed

 Brokers Do the Heavy Lifting